klawnwork/Azure-Sentinel-Failed-RDP-Visualization/README.md

 <h2>Description</h2>
-Project consists of using Microsoft Sentinel to process and visualize security data obtained from a VM that is configured to encourage attacks from bad actors.
+Project consists of using Microsoft Sentinel to process and visualize security data obtained from a Windows virtual machine that is configured to encourage attacks from bad actors.
 <br />